Let’s talk about the armpit detox, one of the latest wellness trends. What exactly does it entail, and what you can you expect?

-Apply the mask daily or as needed during the detox process.
+Apply the mask daily or as needed during the armpit detox process.

 In addition to using an armpit detox mask, try these tips to reduce underarm sweat and odor.
 Your new deodorant will be even more effective, and you’ll feel comfortable and confident too.

 - Wash and exfoliate with all-natural antibacterial soap and look for odor- and bacteria-fighting ingredients like tea tree oil, oregano, peppermint and eucalyptus.